12.24.2008

 I love to see how/where writers write, don't you?

-A.S.
+Here's a link to A.S.
 Byatt's writing room -- a Victorian attic, glass paperweights, room to write by hand -

 and magpies outside her window...